 Mother Nature works in mysterious ways....

 We all know that, don’t we?
 When I’m out photographing a landscape, I often start to build a picture in my mind as to what I want to achieve, and also how I would like my scene to be ideally lit.
 In other words, where there should be light, and where there should be shadow.
-How many times have you thought, “ooh just a little patch of light on that hilltop, or the church needs to be in the spotlight”
+How many times have you thought, “ooh just a little patch of light on that hilltop, or the church needs to be in the spotlight” Well, the answer to that is to use a technique called time blending.
+This is a method of blending two or more photos of the same scene but taken at different times to essentially blend two moments of light.

-Well, often a little bit of patience, determination and studious observation will bring those results..
+Often a little bit of patience, determination and studious observation will bring those results..
 Sometimes though, the moments happen, but at separate times, like in the following photos:

 Here I wanted light to fall on both the castle on the hill and the tall building on the left, simultaneously.
 It was critical that it also happened while that beautiful cloud was drifting perfectly overhead!